Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: Gauge Transform to get the Lagrangian

 Discarding the total differential term, the first-order one-form correction is

-where we have used the evaluation of $\vec a\cdot\grad\phi$ in cancelling the cross term $\vec w\cdot\vec u_0$.
-This operation is how the sign of the $u_E^2$ term changes so that with the other minus sign in front of $H$ it becomes comparable to a field energy term.
-It is actually at this point that we can sensibly drop the $E^2/8\pi$ term from the field Lagrangian according to $c^2\gg v_A^2$, which is where the assumption of quasineutrality is applied.
+where using the evaluation of $\vec r\cdot\grad\phi$ we have completed the squares on the last two terms.
+This step is how $\vec u_0$, now $\vec u_E$, explicitly enters the expression of $H$.

-In fact the result for $L_0+L_1$ is almost good enough to build the model, since we have obtained the quadratic field term in $\phi$ necessary to build its field equation.
-However, we haven't specified $\vec w$ yet, and at minimum we need $w^2$ in $H$.
-Moreover, to get FLR effects and to have a conserved magnetic moment we have to proceed to the next order and consider the details of gyromotion as Littlejohn did.
-We set up an auxiliary basis $\vec e_1$ and $\vec e_2$ for the plane perpendicular to $\bunit$, with restrictions and coordinate sense
+The result up to this point is almost good enough to build the model, since we have obtained the quadratic field term in $\phi$ necessary to build its field equation.
+However, we haven't found any constraints on $\zperp$ yet.
+To do that we have to proceed to the next order and consider the details of gyromotion as Littlejohn did.

-giving the signs (with $\bunit$ toward the observer the sense of the motion is clockwise for ions).
-We introduce the gyrophase angle $\vartheta$ hence covering the plane with $w$ and $\vartheta$ and relating $\vec{da}$ to $\vec w$.
-Due to the large $\Omega$ the fast part of $\vec{da}$ is solely due to $d(\vec w\cdot\vec F)$ with contributions due to $\vec u_0$ down an order.
-Contributions due to $\grad e_{1,2}$ give gyrophase invariance, and here we neglect all the others due to the spatial variation of $\vec B$.
-The motion $(\Omega\,dt)$ is described locally as a geometric circle with angle variation $d\vartheta$ where we identify $\vec w$ as the directed gyration velocity and $\vartheta$ the gyrophase angle